 |Long Filter||Short Filter||Readout Pattern||Groups||Integrations||ETC Wkbk.Calc ID|

 Exposure Sequence Display

 Given the inputs above, the display below will automatically populate showing the sequence of exposures.
-Note that after the direct image, two out of field images are obtained with the same exposure specifications.
+Note that after the direct image, 2 out-of-field images are obtained with the same exposure specifications.

 |Sequence||Exposure Type||Long Wavelength||Short Wavelength||Readout Pattern||Groups||Dithers||Total Exposure Time|